kenjiuno/ThumbGensPack/README.md

 	};
 ```

+iPage of SetActivePage:
+- Set 0 to call (Default) generator.
+- Set non zero such as 1,2 or 3 to call "MP" generator.

 Thumbnail generators
 --------------------

+The thumbnail generator extracts a thumbnail image from a document like TIF/PDF.

-thumbnail generation is done by command line programs.
+It is done by command line converter programs.

+Add the registry value in order to install it.

 ### Registry key path
 ```